Edward Vansittart Neale: Early life and education

-In 1828, after receiving early education at home, he entered Oriel College, Oxford, where he was tutored by John Henry Newman.
+In 1828, after receiving early education at home, Vansittart-Neale entered Oriel College, Oxford, where he was tutored by John Henry Newman.
 In 1837 he was called to the bar at Lincoln's Inn.

-He was a nephew of William Wilberforce's wife, Barbara Wilberforce.
+Career

-He became a Christian socialist in 1850, and joined the council of the Society for Promoting Working Men's Associations.
+Vansittart-Neale became a Christian socialist in 1850, and joined the council of the Society for Promoting Working Men's Associations.

-With a group of like-minded men, such as F. D. Maurice, Thomas Hughes, John Malcolm Forbes Ludlow, Charles Kingsley, and John Llewelyn Davies, he was an early promoter of the Working Men's College, and taught at its predecessor, the Hall of Association, Castle Street, London.
+With a group of like-minded men, such as F.D.
+Maurice, Thomas Hughes, John Malcolm Forbes Ludlow, Charles Kingsley, and John Llewelyn Davies, he was an early promoter of the Working Men's College, and taught at its predecessor, the Hall of Association, Castle Street, London.

-He founded the first co-operative store in London, and advanced capital for two builders' associations, both of which failed.
-In 1851, though strongly opposed by other members of the promoting Council, he started his own initiative, the Central Co-operative Agency, similar to the later Co-operative Wholesale Society.
+Vansittart-Neale founded the first co-operative store in London, and advanced capital for two builders' associations, both of which failed.
+In 1851, though strongly opposed by other members of the promoting council, he started his own initiative, the Central Co-operative Agency, similar to the later Co-operative Wholesale Society.
 The failure of this scheme, and the Amalgamated Society of Engineers cause in the engineering lock-out of 1852, in which he invested, is said to have cost him £40,000.
-He was closely associated with the movement which resulted in the Industrial and Provident Societies Act, 1876, and the passing of the Consolidation Act of 1862.
+He was closely associated with the movement which resulted in the Industrial and Provident Societies Act 1876 (39 & 40 Vict. c.
+45), and the passing of the Industrial and Provident Societies Act 1862 (25 & 26 Vict. c.
+87).

 Besides publishing pamphlets on co-operation, he served on an executive committee which developed into the Co-operative Central Board, and took an active part in the 1863 formation of the North of England Co-operative Wholesale Society.
 He was one of the founders of the Cobden Mills in 1866, and the Agricultural and Horticultural Association in 1867.
 A promoter of the annual Co-operative Congress, in 1872 he was President of its second day.
 He became general secretary of the Co-operative Union in 1873.

 For many years he was a director of the Co-operative Insurance Company, and a member of the Co-operative Newspaper Society.
 He visited America in 1875, with a deputation whose object was to open-up direct trade between farmers of the western states and English co-operative stores.
 After resigning as secretary to the Co-operative Congress Board in 1891, he became a member of the Oxford University branch of the Christian Social Union.

+Personal life

 Neale married Frances Sarah Farrer in 1837; they had four children: Henrietta, Henry, Constance, and Edith.
 In later life he inherited his family estate of Bisham Abbey in Berkshire.

 Neale died on 16 September 1892 in London.
 A memorial to Neale was erected in St Paul's Cathedral and a scholarship at Oriel College was endowed in his memory.